-The College offers a specially designed hybrid program to assist the working RN in completion of a baccalaureate degree in nursing.
-Classes are held on campus or at the downtown MetroCenter, one evening/week.
+The College offers a specially designed online or hybrid program to assist the working RN in completion of a baccalaureate degree in nursing.
+Hybrid program classes are held on campus or at the downtown MetroCenter, one evening/week.
+The online program is totally asynchronous.
 Registered nurses should apply to the College for admission and then apply directly to the Department of Nursing for admission to the nursing program.
 Admission is on a space - available basis.
 RN students should note that a maximum of 64 credits may be transferred from the associate's degree level.
 Students may complete this program in either a part-time or full-time program.
 Students may begin this program in the spring, summer or fall semester.

 For further information concerning opportunities for transfer credit and credit by exam, please see our Department website or contact the Department of Nursing.
 Diploma graduates, please make an appointment to discuss your individual situation.

 Students who wish to pursue a BSN but have not completed an Associate's Degree in Nursing don't qualify for this program and should consider the regular nursing major.

 Admission criteria are subject to change and extenuating circumstances require departmental review of written requests.
 Consult the Department website for the most current information.